databricks/mlops-stacks/{{cookiecutter.project_name}}/docs/ml-pull-request.md

 {%- elif cookiecutter.cicd_platform == "azureDevopsServices" -%}
 [Azure DevOps Pipeline](../.azure/devops-pipelines/tests-ci.yml)
 {% endif %}
-that runs unit and integration tests for the{% if cookiecutter.include_feature_store %} feature engineering and {% endif %} model training pipeline on Databricks against a test dataset.
+that runs unit and integration tests for the{% if cookiecutter.include_feature_store %} feature engineering and{% endif %} model training pipeline on Databricks against a test dataset.
 You can view test status and debug logs from the pull request UI, and push new commits to your pull request branch to address any test failures.
 {% if cookiecutter.include_feature_store %}